Media Lists: The Ultimate Buyer’s Guide

 Whether you’re overseeing the procurement process or assisting someone in your organization, we know you’re probably pressed for time.
 As a PR or communications pro, you’ve got a million other things to be doing.
 But trust us, putting in a bit of legwork at the beginning will save you a TON of frustration and disappointment (not to mention dollars) down the road.

-Which is why we’ve put together this Ultimate Buyer’s Guide, to help you identify the most important steps to prepare for conversations with media list vendors and offer some key resources.
+Which is why we’ve put together this Ultimate Buyer’s Guide to Media Lists, to help you identify the most important steps to prepare for conversations with vendors and offer some key resources.

 Step #1: Identify your needs